jdiaz97/IUCNRedList.jl/README.md

 ### `melt_dict()`

 This will reorganize the dictionary, merging the result with the original dictionary.
-Currently it will affect the argument as a side effect, this is a bug that will be fixed.

 ```julia
 melt_dict(dict::Dict)